What the new lease accounting rules mean for your company

-What do the new lease accounting rules mean to your company?
 The new rules will affect your organization if you lease anything from copiers to office space.
 The new rules provide guidelines on lease accounting that represents the most significant change to lease accounting rules since capital and operating leases were differentiated forty years ago.
 The driving force for this change was to move U.S. GAAP towards International Financial Reporting Standards (IFRS), part of the various convergence initiatives including revenue recognition.

-So where is the new guidance coming from?
+Where the new guidance is coming from

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), requiring all lessees to recognize the following for all leases (with the exception of short-term leases) at the commencement date: a lease liability, which is a lessee‘s obligation to make lease payments arising from a lease, measured on a discounted basis; and a right-of-use asset, which is an asset that represents the lessee’s right to use, or control the use of, a specified asset for the lease term.
 For public companies, the ASU is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
 Thus, for a calendar year company, it would be effective January 1, 2019.
 For all other organizations, the ASU is effective for fiscal years beginning after December 15, 2019 and for interim periods within fiscal years beginning after December 15, 2020.
 Early application will be permitted for all organizations.